kexucoco/performing-robots-2021F/september20/README.md

 **Describe anything interesting you learned or discovered:**

-After a shor discussion with Zhiyang, we agree that changing the message to "Hello World" which will be more robotic.
+After a short discussion with Zhiyang, we agree that changing the message to "Hello World" which will be more robotic.
 It sounds quite interesting for me since it refreshes my memory when I first entered the coding world :) But I preserved the original version of message as I loved the chinese characters on it.
 Another interesting part is the time consumed.
 Even such a weekly assignment spent my quite a while to brainstorm and produce.
 Hard to imagine more fancy projects, but it is a lot of fun!